primer/react/.changeset/eighty-islands-join.md

 "@primer/react": minor
 ---

-Allows consumers to disable the behavior where the stack expands to show all avatars on hover.
-Also allows users to customize the size of the avatars in the stack.
+Allows consumers to disable the behavior where the AvatarStack expands to show each Avatar on hover.
+There are also changes that allow users to customize the size of the avatars - even responsively!